 G7 Ise-Shima Principles for Promoting Quality Infrastructure Investment

-The G7 Ise-Shima Principles for Promoting Quality Infrastructure Investment is a set of five principles I was launched in Japan and developed by the G7 for being used at global scale.
-These principles aim to promote strong, sustainable and balanced growth while enhancing resilience, and contributing to the global efforts for the SDGs.
+The G7 Ise-Shima Principles for Promoting Quality Infrastructure Investment are a set of five principles covering governance, economic, social and environmental impacts, alignment with economic development and effective resource mobilization.
+Serving as self-commitment for the G7 and as a guide for further governments, international organizations, MDBs and the private sector, the high-level principles aim to promote strong, sustainable and balanced growth and to address the existing global demand-supply gap of infrastructure investments while enhancing resilience, and contributing to the global efforts for the SDGs.

 – Principle 1: Ensuring effective governance, reliable operation, and economic efficiency in view of life-cycle cost, as well as safety and resilience against natural disaster, terrorism, and cyber-attack risks